 Continuing with our study of the romances in Austen’s works, it seemed fitting to discuss the idea of true love so close to Valentine’s Day.
-Among Fan Fiction readers of all genres, there is the idea of a “one true pairing” meaning an unbreakable romantic coupling that may or may not exist in the story proper.
+Among Fan Fiction readers of all genres, there is the idea of a “one true pairing,” meaning an unbreakable romantic coupling that may or may not exist in the story proper.

-Regarding the Austen fandom, there are some couples which nearly everyone agrees must always unite: Mr. Darcy and Elizabeth Bennet and Captain Wentworth and Anne Elliot are at the top of the list.
-I could add Henry Tilney and Catherine Morland, but that’s more because there is a lack of viable alternatives presented in the story than out of overwhelming fan-love.
+Regarding the Austen fandom, there are some couples that nearly everyone agrees must always unite: Mr. Darcy and Elizabeth Bennet, and Captain Wentworth and Anne Elliot are at the top of the list.
+I could add Henry Tilney and Catherine Morland, but that’s more because there is a lack of viable alternatives presented in the story than out of overwhelming fan love.
 Emma and Mr. Knightley are in a similar position.
 Fans would not have Emma with Mr. Elton or Frank Churchill.
 However, many do like Knightley but not Emma and would be content to see them both single forever.
 On the other hand, there is a philosophy of redeeming characters and giving them a second chance.
 This seems most notable in rakes like Henry Crawford and Willoughby.

 Without a doubt, the venerated favorite Austen work is Pride and Prejudice.
 Her main couple, Mr. Darcy and Elizabeth Bennet, have quite a share of obstacles to overcome.
-The title alone gives some indication of the conflicts afoot but there are also scheming rogues and wayward relatives.
+The title alone indicates the conflicts afoot, but there are also scheming rogues and wayward relatives.
 Originally published in three volumes, we see a moment of crisis in each volume.
 The first one ends with the departure of Darcy and Bingley from Netherfield.
 The reader has seen Darcy’s admiration grow, but Elizabeth remains ignorant of it.
 Instead, she believes Wickham and Darcy seems unworthy of her love.
 Whether she ends up with Wickham or not, no one sheds a tear about what might have been with the pompous Darcy.
-In the second volume, of course, we have Darcy’s disastrous first proposal.
-The third volume begins with Lydia’s elopement, and things seem darkest when Lady Catherine comes in all her haughty glory to berate Elizabeth for reportedly daring to think about accepting Darcy.
+Then, of course, we have Darcy’s disastrous first proposal in the second volume.
+The third volume begins with Lydia’s elopement.
+Things seem darkest when Lady Catherine comes in all her haughty glory to berate Elizabeth for reportedly daring to think about accepting Darcy.
 Even after a proposal is accepted, there is the matter of convincing Elizabeth’s father and bearing with the displeasure of Darcy’s aunt.
-In the fan fiction world, we root for them over and over again while they are put in obstacles of every kind even including marriage to other partners and occasionally death!
-Captain Wentworth and Anne Elliot are another couple who have overcome extreme odds.
-First, their engagement was broken.
-One can imagine the heartache attached to that was infinitely worse than merely separated by time and distance before their relationship bloomed.
-Secondly, it lasted many years and allowed feelings to harden.
-Lastly, both had rumored attachments to others.
-Comparatively, the only obstacle Marianne and Brandon have are her interest in another man.
-Willoughby is the one that must overcome greed, vanity, being a rake, and by the end of the book, marriage to another woman.
-Instead of feeling relieved that Marianne finds happiness with the steadfast Brandon, many readers are left rooting for a last minute change of scenario for Willoughby.
-Likewise, Fanny had loved Edmund most of her life, and she was his best friend and confidant.
-Their falling in love is nearly too natural.
-Whereas a marriage between Fanny and Henry or Edmund and Mary would require much more surmounting of obstacles.
+In the fan fiction world, we root for them over and over again.
+At the same time, they are put in obstacles of every kind, including marriage to other partners and occasionally death!